yadav27nitish/WeatherCheck/README.md

 After completing the project, you will:
   * Know all the steps involved in to creating a responsive webApp.
   * know about javascript, nodejs, express HTML, CSS and bootstrap.
+  * In this project you will know about tamplates and  Handlebars
   * we will familiar with real API and how its work.
   * How to featch the data from real Running API.
   * How to render our website on the server(heroku).